jimmyjames85/kvmtools-perl/README.md

 		$ qc thin-clone-three
 		$ kvmls

-# Delete a Virtual Machine
+# Deleting a Virtual Machine

 `kvmrm` will attempt to destroy and undefine virtual machines.
 If using the aliases.sh the --force command is implicit, otherwise, you